Our past is all around us here in Phoenix. Take a hike through history on these desert trails with ancient petroglyph

-Petroglyphs—rock carvings made by scratching away the dark layer of a rock’s surface to reveal the lighter rock underneath—in this region vary from several hundred to more than 7,000 years of age.
+In this region, petroglyphs — rock carvings made by scratching away the dark layer of a rock’s surface to reveal the lighter rock underneath — vary from several hundred to more than 7,000 years of age.
 Here's where to see the creations left behind by ancient native civilizations.

 This trail is regarded as the best South Mountain trail for petroglyph sightings.
 Holbert Trail, rated as a difficult hike, also connects hikers to Dobbins Lookout, a popular spot for panoramic views of the city.